Choose your boutique

 – Use of website functions

-When visiting our website, the user is informed about the use of cookies for analysis purposes and their consent to the processing of personal data used in this context is obtained.
-In this context, a reference to this privacy policy is also provided.
+When you visit our website, you will be informed about the use of cookies for analytical purposes and asked to consent to the processing of the personal data used in this context.
+You will also be referred to this privacy policy.

-In addition, the user can also object via the corresponding settings in his browser.
+Furthermore, the user can also object via the corresponding settings of their browser.

 The transmission of cookies can be deactivated or restricted by changing the settings in your internet browser.
-Cookies that have already been stored can be deleted at any time.
-This deletion can also be done automatically.
+Cookies that have already been saved can be deleted at any time.
+This deletion can also be automated.
 Each browser manages these cookie settings differently.
 This setting is described in the help menu of each browser, which explains how to change your cookie settings.
-If cookies are deactivated, the functionality of this website may be limited.
+Deactivating cookies may limit the functionality of this website.

 We may work with advertising partners who help us make our website more interesting for you.
-For this purpose, cookies from partner companies are stored on your hard drive when you visit our website (third-party cookies).
-This includes providers from unsafe third countries.
-The data is shared, for example, with partner companies in the USA.
+For this purpose, when you visit our website, cookies from partner companies (third-party cookies) may also be stored on your hard drive.
+This includes providers from countries with insecure third-party data protection.
+The data may be shared with partner companies in the USA, for example.

 contact

-You can generally use our website without providing any personal data.
+The use of our website is generally possible without providing personal data.

-The respective purpose of data processing arises from
+The respective purpose of the data processing is derived from

-The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+The data will be deleted as soon as it is no longer required for the purpose for which it was collected.

-For personal data sent via email, this is the case when the respective conversation with the user has ended.
-The conversation is concluded when it can be inferred from the circumstances that the matter in question has been conclusively resolved.
+For personal data transmitted via email, this is the case when the respective conversation with the user has ended.
+A conversation is considered ended when it can be inferred from the circumstances that the matter in question has been conclusively resolved.

-A contact form is available on our website for electronic contact.
-If you use this option, the data entered in the input form will be transmitted to us and stored.
-This personal data is optional:
+For electronic contact, a contact form is available on our website.
+If you use this option, the data entered in the input fields will be transmitted to us and stored.
+Providing this personal data is optional.

 - First name